SuperTapood/Cudheart/roadmap.md

 - [ ] template overloads
 - [ ] rename complex type
 - [ ] add macro for ndarrays who are automatically memory managed (make unique maybe?)
+- [ ] change assert match shape to is broadcastable
+- [ ] store shape inside a vector / matrix
 - [ ] check if a string can be used without string type
 - [ ] maybe change to using custom datatypes (maybe could then make into lib?)
 - [ ] add a bunch of non array functions (maybe to use in array functions?)